Mental Health Throughout The Year: How To Support Your Employees During Each Season

 • Do you think that’s a step too far?
 Then you can also fill the quiet hours by trying out new, innovative ideas.

-• Organize an educational summer camp where employees can learn new out-of-the-box skills.
+• Organise an educational summer camp where employees can learn new out-of-the-box skills.

 But there’s also such a thing as the summer blues.
 There hasn’t been much research into the cause, but there is a range of theories.
 The most significant is that our biological rhythm is disrupted by the long days and we may suffer from insomnia.
 Also heat, the absence of routine, body insecurities, and feelings of loneliness while the whole world seems to be out having fun are possible causes.